Italian Charter Permits 2025: What you need to know

 Domestic operations

 Your charter landing permit specifies which Airports of Entry (AOEs) you may travel to within Italy.
-In order to travel to a domestic airport, you must first arrive/depart via an Italian AOE.
-Note that, for domestic travel within Italy, you may not carry passengers that are not associated with your international legs, which would be considered cabotage.
+To travel to a domestic airport, you must first arrive/depart via an Italian AOE.
+Note that, for domestic travel within Italy, you may not carry passengers who are not associated with your international legs, which would be considered cabotage.
 In other words, you may not board any additional passengers that you did not bring into Italy.
 At some point in the future, it’s anticipated that Italy may expand its cabotage restrictions – to include travel to and within other EU countries – but this has not yet occurred, and no date for implementation has been announced.

 TCO requirements